AG-REPA: Causal Layer Selection for Representation Alignment in Audio Flow Matching

-\paragraph{Motivation.} Token-conditioned Flow Matching models process heterogeneous conditioning signals, including semantic tokens from speech encoders and acoustic tokens from general audio encoders, yet existing probing methods typically employ a single teacher reference.
-To comprehensively characterize layer-wise representations, we require alignment signals from both modalities. \paragraph{Approach.} BiT-C establishes a dual-teacher distillation framework that simultaneously aligns representations with two frozen teacher encoders: (i) the \textbf{Whisper Teacher} ($\mathcal{T}_{\text{speech}}$), a frozen Whisper large-v3~\citep{radford2022whisper} encoder providing semantic supervision for speech-domain samples; and (ii) the \textbf{BEATs Teacher} ($\mathcal{T}_{\text{audio}}$), a frozen BEATs~\citep{chen2022beats} encoder providing acoustic-level supervision for general audio samples.
+BiT-C establishes a dual-teacher distillation framework that simultaneously aligns representations with two frozen teacher encoders: (i) the \textbf{Whisper Teacher} ($\mathcal{T}_{\text{speech}}$), a frozen Whisper large-v3~\citep{radford2022whisper} encoder providing semantic supervision for speech-domain samples; and (ii) the \textbf{BEATs Teacher} ($\mathcal{T}_{\text{audio}}$), a frozen BEATs~\citep{chen2022beats} encoder providing acoustic-level supervision for general audio samples.
 Given an intermediate representation $h_l \in \mathbb{R}^{B \times T \times D}$ at layer $l$, we first apply temporal mean pooling followed by layer normalization to obtain a global descriptor $\bar{h}_l \in \mathbb{R}^{B \times D}$:

 A teacher-specific projection head $P_{\text{speech}}: \mathbb{R}^D \to \mathbb{R}^{D_{\text{teacher}}}$ then maps this descriptor into the teacher's embedding space, where alignment is measured via cosine similarity: